Art Nouveau Bowl by A.G. Dufva, Stockholm 1906

 The elegant body features an openwork, ornamentally pierced design with floral motifs.
 The decoration of stylized, fan-shaped leaves is reminiscent of the ginkgo motif, which was popular in Nordic Art Nouveau as a symbol of nature and renewal.

 The organically shaped handles on both sides echo the floral decoration and lend the bowl a harmonious lightness.
-The fine silver plating on alpaca enhances the delicate play of light and the elegant luster of the piece.
+The fine silver plating on alpaca enhances the delicate luster of the piece.

-With its elegant decoration, delicate openwork technique, and harmonious interplay of forms, this bowl is a beautiful example of the craftsmanship and aesthetics of Stockholm silversmithing around 1900.
+With its elegant decoration, the openwork technique, and harmonious interplay of forms, this bowl is a beautiful example of the craftsmanship and aesthetics of Stockholm silversmithing around 1900.